The Ghost Bride

-The Ghost Bride (Chinese: 鬼新娘; pinyin: Guǐ xīnniáng; Pe̍h-ōe-jī: Kúi sin-niû) is a 2017 Filipino supernatural horror film starring Kim Chiu.
+The Ghost Bride (Chinese: 鬼新娘; pinyin: Guǐ xīnniáng; Pe̍h-ōe-jī: Kúi sin-niû) is a 2017 Filipino supernatural horror film starring Kim Chiu, Matteo Guidicelli, Christian Bables, and Alice Dixson.
 It is directed by Chito S. Roño and produced by Star Cinema.

-The film marked the reunion of Chiu and Matteo Guidicelli after My Binondo Girl in 2011, and also as their first movie project together.
+The film marked the reunion of Chiu and Guidicelli after My Binondo Girl in 2011, and also their first movie project together.
 It is Chiu's third movie with Roño.
 The movie was released in theaters on November 1, 2017.

 The film revolves around a girl who is offered wealth for her loved ones in exchange for a spiritual ritual.

 Plot

 Mayen Lim is an independent middle daughter of a financially struggling family, who serve as Chinese opera playwrights at a temple composed of her parents Manuel and Dolores, her cousin Matt, and her aunts Jana and Akoh.
 Mayen has a relationship with Clinton Yu, an architect from a controlling middle-class family who plans to migrate to Cebu to attend a wedding of his brother's co-worker.

 On the night of the wedding, Mayen meets Angie Lao, a Cantonese matchmaker who offers her an opportunity to participate in a ghost marriage and become the wife of the late Xu Jian Rong from a wealthy family in exchange for her family's debts.
 She initially declines the request the day after, but when Manuel's employer and debtor Robert Ong threatens to sue the family in favor for his marriage to Mayen, the latter accepts Lao's offer of performing the ritual to acquire the money, and receives a bracelet as the bachelor’s family heirloom and a down payment of her emigration to China for the marriage.

 The next night, Mayen is assaulted by Robert, who escapes after encountering the malevolent presence of five yaogui, including Xu Jian Rong's, surrounding her house.
 The spirits follow him to his house where he is killed by the groom's yaogui, who rips out his heart.
 During Robert's funeral the following night, Mayen berates Clinton for cheating on her after the latter undergoes an arranged engagement with another woman, which Mayen learns from her brother Victor.
-During their confrontation, another yaogui kills Clinton.
+During their confrontation, the ghost possessing Clinton kills him.
 When Mayen realizes what the ritual that is responsible for Robert and Clinton's deaths is capable of, she takes off the bracelet.
 The ghosts attack as Akoh is lured out of the bedroom and killed before Mayen can escape the house with her.
 Mayen confronts Lao to stop the ordeal, and the latter reveals she attempted to convince her parents earlier before her when Manuel declines during their initial meeting.